ksrisayee12/FACE-DETECTION-JAVASCRIPT/README.md

 # FACE-DETECTION-JAVASCRIPT
-Download This File Open It Using Local Host To See The Out Put
+Download This File Open It Using Local Host To See The Output

 # Download Link
 [Click To Download](https://github.com/ksrisayee12/FACE-DETECTION-JAVASCRIPT/archive/main.zip)